bitnami/charts/bitnami/kong/README.md

 ## Upgrade

 It's necessary to specify the existing passwords while performing a upgrade to ensure the secrets are not updated with invalid randomly generated passwords.
-Remember to specify the existing values of the `postgresql.password` or `cassandra.password` parameters when upgrading the chart:
+Remember to specify the existing values of the `postgresql.postgresqlPassword` or `cassandra.password` parameters when upgrading the chart:

 ```bash
 $ helm upgrade my-release bitnami/kong \